Up to 60% off sofas & mattresses — limited‑time deals.

 Quick Summary: A Durable Outdoor Sofa Build Plan

-• Start with the cushions, not the lumber: choose the seat width and depth that match your cushion set, then build the frame to suit.
+• Start with the cushions, not the lumber.
+Pick the seat width and depth that match your cushion set, then build the frame around that finished size.

-• Naturally durable species (best when you can get true heartwood) or properly rated pressure-treated lumber for your exposure conditions.
+• Naturally durable species work best when you are getting real heartwood, or use pressure-treated lumber that matches your exposure level.

-• Use exterior-rated fasteners compatible with treated wood; corrosion can be a real long-term failure mode.
+• Use exterior-rated fasteners that are compatible with the wood.
+Corrosion is a real long-term failure point.

 Outdoor Sofa Building Mistakes That Shorten Its Life